wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 </tr>
 <tr>
 <td>maxLength</td>
-<td>The maximum length of the input metricName, sourceName, or pointTag.
-The length of the input must be greater than maxLength for rule to be applied.</td>
+<td>The maximum length of the input metric name, source name, or point tag.
+Only if the length of the input is  greater than maxLength, the rule is applied.</td>
 </tr>
 <tr>
 <td>match (optional)</td>
 <td>Regular expression.
-If specified, remove a tag if its value matches this regular expression.</td>
+If specified, limitLength applies only to tags with a value that matches this regular expression.RK>>Tags with a value or tags??</td>
 </tr>
 </tbody>
 </table>